jt-old/project_band-website/README.md

-# misfitDodo-website
+# band-website

-This is a solo musician website that has is built in HTML and styled with CSS.
+This is a musician website that has is built in HTML and styled with CSS.
 The store uses JavaScript to add and remove cart items and update totals./

 Project is based off of content from Web Dev Simplified.